JohnAlbin/support-for/README.md

 # support-for

-The `support-for` module is designed to be used by Sass authors to ease conditional browser support while creating their Sass module or Sass partial.
+The `support-for` module allows Sass authors to conditionally add support for specific browser versions to their Sass module or Sass partials.

+[autoprefixer](https://github.com/postcss/autoprefixer) is great for conditionally adding vendor prefixes, but sometimes you need more extensive CSS for specific versions of browsers.
+For example, adding px fallbacks to rem units when you need IE 8 support.

-Authors of Sass code that uses support-for can specify which browser versions they want to support by setting a simple Sass variable, `$support-for`.
+Authors of Sass code with support-for can specify which browser versions they want to support by setting a simple Sass variable, `$support-for`.

 Here are some example usages: